Athena Swan Charter

 Promoting Careers Opportunities for Women in STEM Subjects

-The Athena SWAN Charter recognises and celebrates good employment practice for women working in science, technology, engineering and medicine (STEM) in higher education and research.
+The Athena SWAN Charter recognises and celebrates good employment practice for women working in science, technology, engineering, maths and medicine (STEMM) in higher education and research.

 The Athena SWAN Charter was launched in 2005 with three core beliefs: